vykuang/curious-moon-exercise/notes.md

 - scripts/normalize.sql creates the lookups, creates the event table, and jam data from master_plan via lookups
 - need to fill out the scripts

+## Flyby

+Cassini had 23 (or perhaps 22) flybys to Enceladus.
+Find the precise times of the closest approach for each flyby.
+Doesn't NASA already know this?

+search from `events` table where `title ILIKE '%flyby&' OR title ILIKE '&fly by&'` and include targets so we can filter for enceladus

+Spot check the data vs ground truth, i.e. `import.master_plan`; first enceladus flyby should be in feb 17, 2005

+Apparently that first flyby was called "obtain wideband examples of lightning whistlers", and target was "Saturn", not "Enceladus"???

+### Sargeable vs non-sargeable

+### full-text indexing and materialized views